-Hon.
-Ifeoma N Iwuamadi is an SSDI Administrative Law Judge at the New York Hearing Office with 10 years on the bench.
-Of 19,516 lifetime decisions, 60% have been approvals.
-Aggregate rates describe past decisions, not predictions for individual cases.
+Ifeoma N. Iwuamadi is an SSA Administrative Law Judge at the New York Hearing Office.
+Over 10 years on the bench and 19,516 lifetime decisions, the judge has maintained a 60% approval rate.
+This sits 2 percentage points above the national average of 58%.
+Aggregate rates describe past decisions, not predictions for your individual hearing.
+An attorney can help you prepare for this judge's specific bench and ensure your evidence is ready.

 Approval rates